THE CYCLE OF THE VINE

 Veraison:

-Veraison is a key stage where the grapes begin to change color, going from green to red for red grapes or from green to yellow for white grapes.
-This is also the time when grapes accumulate sugars and lose acidity, which is essential for the development of the wine's flavor and aromatic profile.
+Veraison is a key stage where grapes begin to change color, from green to red for red grapes or from green to yellow for white grapes.
+It is also the time when grapes accumulate sugars and lose their acidity, which is essential for the development of the flavor and aromatic profile of the wine.

 -

-Ripening is the last phase before harvest, where the grapes continue to ripen, accumulating sugars, aromas and phenolic compounds.
-The grapes are tasted regularly to assess their sugar level, acidity and aromatic maturity.
+Ripening is the final phase before harvest, where grapes continue to ripen, accumulating sugars, aromas and phenolic compounds.
+Grapes are tasted regularly to assess their sugar content, acidity and aromatic maturity.
 Winemakers decide the optimal time for harvest based on these factors, as well as their own winemaking style and the type of wine they wish to produce.
-We can distinguish 3 main types of different maturities:
+There are 3 main types of ripeness:

 - Phonological Maturity: The vine has completed its normal vegetative cycle, approximately 40 to 50 days after veraison, thus marking the end of its active growth.

 - Technological Maturity: It is defined either by a maximum sugar content or by a limit acidity value.
-This maturity is crucial in determining the fermentation potential of the grapes.
+This maturity is crucial to determine the fermentation potential of the grape.

-- Aromatic Maturity: At this stage, the grapes present an optimal concentration of varietal aromas, without being disturbed by undesirable aromas such as green pepper, for example, in varieties like Cabernet Sauvignon.
+- Aromatic Maturity: At this stage, the grapes have an optimum concentration of varietal aromas, without being disturbed by undesirable aromas such as green pepper, for example, in varieties such as Cabernet Sauvignon.

 5- THE HARVEST (SEPTEMBER-OCTOBER)

 The long-awaited moment has finally arrived!!
-The harvest during this period allows winegrowers to harvest their grapes manually or mechanically, everyone has the choice depending on the appellations.
+The harvest during this period allows winegrowers to harvest their grapes manually or mechanically, each has the choice depending on the appellations.

 The harvest is the culmination of a whole year of hard work.
-The harvest is often a festive event, this is the time when the winegrowers should not be disturbed.
+The grape harvest is often a festive event, it is the time when the winegrowers should not be disturbed.
 Because every day can make a difference in the ripening of the grapes.
-Late harvests can extend until November for grapes that require a prolonged maturation time.
+Late harvests can last until November for grapes that require a longer ripening time.

 After harvest, the vines go dormant again.
-The leaves change color, creating a magnificent fall spectacle in the vineyards.
-This is the time when winemakers evaluate the vintage, reflect on successes and challenges, and plan for the following year.
-It’s also the perfect time to plant new vines!
+The leaves change color, creating a beautiful fall display in the vineyards.
+This is a time when winemakers evaluate the vintage, reflect on successes and challenges, and plan for the following year.
+It’s also a great time to plant new vines!

-In conclusion, each season brings its share of challenges and rewards, shaping the unique character of each vintage.
+In conclusion, each season brings its own challenges and rewards, shaping the unique character of each vintage.
 The passion and dedication of the winemakers shines through in every wine we taste, reminding us of the intimate connection between nature, man and wine.

-So, the next time you enjoy a glass, remember this journey through the seasons, the vines that grow and the subtle art of our terroir! 🍇🍷
+So, the next time you enjoy a drink, remember this journey through the seasons, the growing vine and the subtle art of our terroir! 🍇🍷